manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 <img width="500" height="450" align="top" src="../../docs/images/crud.png">
 <br>

-Here `Sakila` is the name of the database schema in use.
+`Sakila` is the name of the user-defined database configuration file, which is used to name the schema Java type referenced here.
 Note, this example calls `commit()` three times to demonstrate the flexibility of decoupled transactions.
 See [transaction scopes](#transaction-scopes).

->The [Manifold SQL sample project](https://github.com/manifold-systems/manifold-sql-sample-project) contains many of the examples used here.
+>**ⓘ** The [Manifold SQL sample project](https://github.com/manifold-systems/manifold-sql-sample-project) contains many of the examples used here.
 Clone it and start experimenting!

 # How does it work?